 It is easy to tell if a fracture is in play, especially for kids’ elbow fracture and kids’ knee fracture.
 The easiest way to gauge an injury is to observe the response of your child.
 If he is screaming and crying, it is likely that he has sustained a heavy injury.
 There would have been a ‘snap’ sound as well.

 Look out for signs of swelling (inflammation) and deformity.
 If there is a bump or even an exposed bone, it is likely a fracture.
-However, just because there is no bump or an exposed bone does not mean that there is no fracture!
-There is a case where a fracture is non-displaced (where the broken bone still rests aligned with its original position).
-If unsure, seek medical attention immediately.
+However, just because there is no sign that something has gone wrong does not mean things are okay.
+With some types of fractures, the broken bone remains in place, i.e. it rests aligned with its original position.
+If unsure what is going on, seek medical advice immediately.

 Kids Wrist, Elbow & Knee Fractures are Common Injuries

 Kids wrist fracture, kids elbow fracture and kids knee fracture are some of the most common types of fractures around.
-This is due to the fact that one has a natural response to lift up their arms to protect themselves when falling.
-However, this does not mean that these are the only areas where a fracture can happen!
+This is due to the fact that one has a natural urge to lift up their arms when falling.
+However, this does not mean that these are the only areas where a fracture occurs!
 Fractures can happen anywhere, especially on the knee.
 Think of ‘key’ places where kids usually land on when they fall.
-Kids knee fractures are very common due to the common sports we play in Singapore as well (basketball, soccer etc.)
+Kids knee fractures are very common due to the sports we play in Singapore as well (basketball, soccer etc.)

 Kids wrist, knee and Elbow Fracture – Immediate Steps to Take